-Strategy 3 Proactively engage all s throughout community development processes planning and Why?
+Growth & Investment: Data, Education & Outreach Strategy 3 Proactively engage all stakeholders throughout community planning and development processes and implementation Why?
 New growth and investment should respond to a community's own sense of how and where growth and investment should occur.
 Ensuring that both elected officials and the development community understand community preferences requires engagement regular communication between all stakeholders and the public.
-Early, frequent, and regular involvement of all stakholders can result in a vision that reflects the needs and priorities of a wide range of stakeholders and community members.
+Early, frequent, and regular involvement of all stakeholders can result in a vision that reflects the needs and priorities of a wide range of stakeholders and community members.
 Regular public engagement in planning processes can also help to streamline the development review process by providing for proactive input.
-Develop citizen engagement plans that identify opportunities for outreach and input Provide regular information to citizens through websites, newsletters, town hall meetings, and other events Actions Provide for outreach and regular two-way communication about major projects, initiatives, or other decisions, through online tools, surveys, questionnaires, focus groups, charrettes, and town hall events Provide outreach, resources, and tools to raise awareness of community engagement opportunities Coordinate with service groups, nonprofits, schools, and other community partners to encourage civic engagement and volunteerism Conduct visioning and charrettes with the public, developers, and other stakeholders to identify community vision for future growth and development Maintain an effective web presence with information and documents relative to meetings, plans, ordinances, local initiatives, and other community information Tools & Resources Northern Michgian Community Placemaking Guidebook Strategy 4 Provide regular training, education, and resources for local units of government and other community development stakeholders Why?
+Actions Develop citizen engagement plans that identify opportunities for outreach and input Provide regular information to citizens through websites, newsletters, town hall meetings, and other events Provide for outreach and regular two-way communication about major projects, initiatives, or other decisions, through online tools, surveys, questionnaires, focus groups, charrettes, and town hall events Provide outreach, resources, and tools to raise awareness of community engagement opportunities Coordinate with service groups, nonprofits, schools, and other community partners to encourage civic engagement and volunteerism Conduct visioning and charrettes with the public, developers, and other stakeholders to identify community vision for future growth and development Maintain an effective web presence with information and documents relative to meetings, plans, ordinances, local initiatives, and other community information Tools & Resources Northern Michgian Community Placemaking Gu uidebook Strategy 4 Provide regular training, education, and resources for local units of government and other community development stakeholders Why?
 Frequent turnover of elected and appointed officials in Northwest Michigan's 190 units of government results in knowledge gaps on community and economic trends, needs, and solutions.
 Providing training and resources to local units of government can help to create a more consistent and coordinated approach to growth, investment, and economic development issues.
-Actions Work with state and regional partners to offer workshops, webinars, packaged training, and and economic development needs, tools, res d presentations on community Toolo 9 Doggover Northwest Michigan Council of Governments Michigan Association of Planning Tools & Resources Michigan Municipal League Michigan Townships Association American Planning Association Strategy 5 Raise awareness among and investment needs, •
+Actions Work with state and regional partners to offer, provide, or participate in regular workshops, webinars, packaged training, and presentations on community and economic development needs, tools, resources, and strategies Northwest Michigan Council of Governments Michigan Association of Planning Tools & Resources Michigan Municipal League Michigan Townships Association American Planning Association

-Why?
-High land costs and development complexities and commercial corridors act as obstacles to to information and technical assistance can had incentives that will reduce development costs. new investment.
-Providing access elp developers take advantage of Actions Create an informational and permitting one-stop shop for developers Provide regular and up-to-date information on market demands and trends for residential and commercial development Provide technical assistance to aid developers in accessing funding or incentive programs Tools 9 Passurass Northwest Michigan Target Market Analyses Northwest Michigan Housing Inventories Tools & Resources Northwest Michigan Guides to Permitting and Zoning New Designs for Growth Guidebook
+Growth & Investment: Data, Education & Outreach Raise awareness among developers of growth Strategy 5 and investment needs, tools, and resources High land costs and development complexities in growth and investment areas and commercial corridors act as obstacles to new investment.
+Providing access Why? to information and technical assistance can help developers take advantage of incentives that will reduce development costs and encourage new invesment.
+Provide regular and up-to-date information Create an informational and permitting on market demands and trends for one-stop shop for developers Actions residential and commercial development Provide technical assistance to aid developers in accessing funding or incentive programs Northwest Michigan Target Market Analyses Northwest Michigan Housing Inventories Tools & Resources Northwest Michigan Guides to New Designs for Growth Guidebook Permitting and Zoning